 Ammar Al-Hawaj was born in 1987 in Manama, in the Kingdom of Bahrain.
 He pursued his undergraduate education at Ahlia University where he gained a Bachelor of Science degree in Banking & Finance in 2007.
-He was later awarded a MSc. in International Business & Management, from the University of Manchester in 2010.
+He later obtained a Master of Science degree in International Business & Management, from the University of Manchester in 2010.